Afghanistan: a State in Disguise Under Tribal Monocracy

 The number of targeted killings of people belonging to the Hazara ethnic group has been growing rapidly in Afghanistan.
 Suicide bombers target their athletes, students, and communities in Kabul and provinces, where scores of Hazaras have been killed, injured or taken hostages, while their properties and businesses were destroyed.

 In response, the “Afghan” state issued condemnation instead of boosting protection to this community whose members have been pioneers of social transformation.
-The National “Unity” Government (NUG) was formed through power-sharing deal to harmonize and protect the society.
+The National “Unity” Government (NUG) was formed through a power-sharing deal to harmonize and protect the society.
 But in reality, it has emerged as a tribal monocracy and just a façade, plagued by disunity and ethnonationalism.

 Retorting recent attacks, Amrullah Saleh, a former “Afghan” spy chief, offered his services to train the Hazara youths in intelligence and security.
 It would allow them to protect themselves against what he called “an orchestrated project” to kill Hazaras systematically.